HyperDbg/HyperDbg/README.md

 }
 ```

-You can also read [this article](https://research.hyperdbg.org/debugger/kernel-debugger-design.html) as it describes the overall architecture, technical difficulties, design decisions, and internals of HyperDbg Debugger, and [this article](https://research.hyperdbg.org/debugger/transparency.html) about our efforts on vm-exit transparency.
-More articles, posts, and resources are available at the **[awesome](https://github.com/HyperDbg/awesome)** repo.
+You can also read [this article](https://research.hyperdbg.org/debugger/kernel-debugger-design.html) as it describes the overall architecture, technical difficulties, design decisions, and internals of HyperDbg Debugger, [this article](https://research.hyperdbg.org/debugger/transparency.html) about our efforts on vm-exit transparency, and [this article](https://research.hyperdbg.org/debugger/chasing-bugs.html) about chasing bugs within hypervisors.
+More articles, posts, and resources are available at the **[awesome](https://github.com/HyperDbg/awesome)** repo, and in addition, the **[slides](https://github.com/HyperDbg/slides)** repo provides presentation slides for further reference.

 ## Unique Features
 ### First Release (v0.1.0.0)